kidscancode/godot_recipes/src/content/ui/heart_containers_3.md

 [Kenney.nl: Platformer Art Deluxe](https://kenney.nl/assets/platformer-art-deluxe)

 Ideally, your heart bar will be easy to drop into your overall HUD/UI.
 It therefore makes sense to make it a separate scene.
-We'll start with an `HBoxContainer` which will keep things aligned.
+We'll start with an {{< gd-icon HBoxContainer >}}`HBoxContainer` which will keep things aligned.
 Set the *Custom Constants/Separation* to `5`.

-Add a `TextureRect` child.
+Add a {{< gd-icon TextureRect >}}`TextureRect` child.
 Drag your heart texture into the *Texture* property and set the *Stretch Mode* to "Keep".
 Name the node "1" and then press "Ctrl-D" to duplicate the node for as many hearts as you need (5 in this example).
 Your node setup should look like this:

 ![alt](/godot_recipes/img/heart_bar_03.png)